 A list of registration categories, current fees for 2021/2022 are provided on the Office of Local Government’s (OLG) website.
 To view, click on “Registration Fees” under the heading “Key Information” at the bottom of the page.

 *Please ensure evidence of desexing and approved breeder status are provided to Council for the required permit types.

 Find more information on the Office of Local Government's Annual Permits page.

 How to Pay for an Annual Permit

-You are able to pay for an annual permit for in the following ways:
+You can apply and pay for an annual permit in the following ways: